AErck/Minecraft/server-instructions.md

 **WARNING** wait for ad and click `Skip` on the top right.
 Dp not click on anything in the add!!

 10. Click the download to install.
+Save it to a `temp` folder on the desktop.
+11. Once installation completes, open the `temp` folder and move the files to the folder that contains your exported Twitch Profile.
+Note: Before launching, consider copying existing server files (config,server properties, whitelist, etc.) into the new server.
+12. Ready to launch!
+Double click the `minecraft_server.1.XX.X` file to start the server.

 7. Next, install the Forge Server into that folder.